sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 ####  1.5.1. <a name='FunctionalRequirements'></a>Functional requirements
 1. It should support resetting configuration to factory default settings.

-2. It should clear logs, tech-support and reboot-cause files, users history files and home directories.
+2. It should clear logs, tech-support, reboot-cause files, warmboot files, users history files and home directories.

+3. It should delete all non-default users and restore default passwords of default users.

+4. It should restore "/etc/sonic" directory to factory folder (Clear the directory in overlayfs upperdir). except SONiC immutable variables file "sonic-environment"

-3. It should reboot the system to load and apply the new configuration.
+5. It should reboot the system to load and apply the new configuration.

-4. It should stop sonic.target to ensure that files are not deleted while other daemons are utilizing them.
+6. It should stop sonic.target to ensure that files are not deleted while other daemons are utilizing them.

-5. it should allow users/application to create their own factory default configurations or extend the reset factory functionality.
+7. it should allow users/application to create their own factory default configurations or extend the reset factory functionality.